kyma-project/kyma-environment-broker/docs/contributor/05-20-e2e_tests.md

 There are four tests:
 - `skr-tests` for checking on different cloud service providers Kyma provisioning, BTP Manager secret reconcilation, updating OIDC, updating machine type and Kyma deprovisioning
 - `skr-tests-own-cluster` for checking experimental Kyma provisioning and Kyma deprovisioning where the user provides the kubeconfig
-- `skr-aws-upgrade-integration` for checking Kyma provisioning, Kyma upgrading and Kyma deprovisioning
+- `skr-aws-upgrade-integration` for checking Kyma provisioning, Kyma upgrading, and Kyma deprovisioning
 - `keb-endpoints-test` for checking kyma-environment-broker endpoints if they require authorization

 ## E2E SKR tests